rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-streaming-simple-flash-files/index.md

 ### FlowPlayer

-1. Go to the [Akamai FlowPlayer](https://mediapm.edgesuite.net/flow/ "https://flowplayer.org") and download the free version of FlowPlayer.
+1. Go to the [Akamai FlowPlayer](https://flowplayer.org) and download FlowPlayer.
 2. Save the zip file to your desktop.
 3. Extract the zip file to your desktop.
 4. Upload the following files to Cloud Files by using the [Cloud Control Panel](https://login.rackspace.com/):